Professional Development Point (PDP) Eligibility

 How do I know if a PD provider is approved to issue PDPs?

 Note: Organizations and programs that grant university/college credits or CEUs (and not PDPs) are not required to register with the Department.
-However, if a university program or CEU-granting organization wishes to provide PDPs specifically, the organization or university program must register with ESE.
+However, if a university program or CEU-granting organization wishes to provide PDPs specifically, the organization or university program must register with DESE.
 For more information visit the Guidelines for Professional Development Providers webpage.

 How do I know if professional development offered online can be applied toward license renewal?

-If you will receive graduate or undergraduate credits for successful completion of the online program, the credits must be earned by an accredited college or university or from a PD Provider who has registered with ESE, in order to convert the credits to PDPs.
+If you will receive graduate or undergraduate credits for successful completion of the online program, the credits must be earned by an accredited college or university or from a PD Provider who has registered with DESE, in order to convert the credits to PDPs.
 You are advised to research the program online to learn about the program's accreditation.

 If the PD is a brief webinar or training then it is unlikely to count as it would not meet the minimum requirement for PDPs (see question A2).